Cross-Asset Volatility Regime

 How to Read and Interpret It

-Practitioners typically classify regimes using a combination of indicators:
+Practitioners typically classify regimes using a layered combination of indicators across asset classes, requiring multi-market confirmation rather than any single trigger:

-- FX vol (CVIX): Deviations of 2+ standard deviations from 12-month average signal regime shift
+- FX vol (CVIX): Deviations of 2+ standard deviations above the 12-month rolling average reliably signal a cross-asset regime shift is underway or imminent

 Historical Context